Effective Whitney Stratification of Real Algebraic Varieties: Introduction

 \subsection{This Paper}

 The main contribution of our work here is a suite of practical algorithms for constructing Whitney stratifications of real algebraic varieties and related objects.
-Our prior work \cite{hn}\footnote{The Arxiv version \cite{hn} cited here incorporates both the original paper \cite{hnFOCM} and its subsequent correction \cite{hnFOCMCorrection} in one document.} describes an effective algorithm for constructing Whitney stratifications of complex varieties; this algorithm relies on primary decompositions of conormal fibers (and hence, on Gr\"obner basis computation).
-In the introductory remarks to \cite{hn}, we highlighted the lack of Gr\"obner basis techniques over $\RR$ as a primary obstacle to performing similar stratifications for real algebraic varieties and semialgebraic sets.
-We overcome this obstacle here by examining, for any real variety $X \subset \mathbb{R}^n$, the corresponding complex variety $X(\CC)$ --- this is precisely the vanishing locus of $X$'s defining polynomials treated as elements of the ring $\CC[x_1,\ldots,x_n]$.
+Our prior work \cite{hn}\footnote{The Arxiv version \cite{hn} cited here incorporates both the original paper \cite{hnFOCM} and its subsequent correction \cite{hnFOCMCorrection} in one document.} describes an effective algorithm {\bf WhitStrat} for constructing Whitney stratifications of complex varieties; this algorithm relies on primary decompositions of conormal fibers (and hence, on Gr\"obner basis computation).
+Here we introduce a new algorithm {\bf WhitneyPolar} for computing complex stratifications; it is based on the theory of polar varieties \cite{FTpolar} and exhibits better complexity and runtimes than {\bf WhitStrat}.